aaronhall/backbone.mediator.js/README.md

 Backbone.Mediator.register('main', new AppDirector());
 ```

 You can add/remove directors at runtime as needed.
-If multiple directors implement handlers for the same named event, both will be called in the order they were regsitered.
+If multiple directors implement handlers for the same named event, both will be called in the order they were registered.

 <a name="mediatedview"></a>
 ### Backbone.MediatedView

-In this example, the 'myList:itemClicked' handler in AppDirector will be passed the event object and $(event.target) (or just event.target when jQuery/Zepto/ender aren't available) when a `ul#list li a` element is clicked:
+In this example, the `myList:itemClicked` handler in AppDirector will be passed the event object and $(event.target) (or just event.target when jQuery/Zepto/ender aren't available) when a `ul#list li a` element is clicked:

 ```javascript
 var List = Backbone.MediatedView.extend({